iter8-tools/docs/docs/getting-started/first-release.md

 template: main.html
 ---

-# Your first blue-green release
+# Your first progressive release

 This tutorial shows how Iter8 can be used to release a basic Kubernetes application using a blue-green rollout strategy.
 In a blue-green rollout, a percentage of requests are directed to a candidate version of the model.